What can we learn from Rotterdam’s approach to urban water management?

 She used Rotterdam as an example of a city effectively using the science-policy interface to implement more effective urban water management.

-“Rotterdam is considered a frontrunner in terms of climate adaptation and integrated water resources management, so we wanted to understand how they became a global leader and identify enabling factors that other cities might potentially be able to adopt
+“Rotterdam is considered a frontrunner in terms of climate adaptation and integrated water resources management, so we wanted to understand how they became a global leader and identify enabling factors that other cities might potentially be able to adopt,” she said.

 According to Dunn, Rotterdam’s science-policy interface comprises seven key enabling factors: